 With the right support many people with a learning disability will be able to make an informed decision about whether or not to have the flu jab.

-If you are worried that the person you support may not be able to make this decision for themselves, speak to their GP.
+If you are worried that the person you support may not be able to make this decision for themselves, we would advise you to speak to their GP as soon as possible.

-The GP will assess the person with a learning disability's capacity and if they find they lack capacity, will make a decision in their best interests.
+The GP will assess the person with a learning disability's capacity and if they find they lack capacity, will make the decision in their best interests.

-If you need extra support contact your community learning disability team.
+If you think you will need extra support contact your community A community is the people and places in an area. learning disability team as soon as possible.
 You can also contact the Mencap Learning Disability Helpline for advice or support.